Divya Kirti

 Biography

 Divya Kirti is an Economist in the Research Department at the International Monetary Fund.
 Previously, he worked in the Middle East and Central Asia Department.
 He holds a Ph.D. in Economics from Harvard University.
 His research interests include financial intermediation, macrofinance, and corporate finance.
-His work has been published in leading journals including the Review of Financial Studies, the Journal of Financial Intermediation and the Journal of Banking & Finance, and covered by media outlets such as the New York Times.
+His work has been published in leading journals including the Review of Financial Studies, the Journal of Financial Intermediation and the Journal of Banking & Finance, and covered by media outlets such as the New York Times and Bloomberg.

 The views expressed here are personal and should not be attributed to the IMF, its Executive Board, or its management.